sd8145/MY_PORTFOLIO/README.md

 The portfolio is designed using modern web development technologies, including HTML, CSS, and JavaScript.
 The combination of these technologies allows for a dynamic and visually appealing website that is both user-friendly and responsive across different devices.

 <h3>Features</h3>
-<h4>Home</h4>Home: The homepage introduces the owner and provides a brief summary of their background, skills, and interests.
+<h4>Home</h4>:The homepage introduces the owner and provides a brief summary of their background, skills, and interests.
-<h4>Projects</h4>: This section showcases the owner's projects, including descriptions, images, and links to view more details or visit the live versions.
+<h4>Projects</h4>:This section showcases the owner's projects, including descriptions, images, and links to view more details or visit the live versions.
-<h4>Skills</h4>: Here, the owner lists their skills and technologies they are proficient in, providing an overview of their capabilities.
+<h4>Skills</h4>:Here, the owner lists their skills and technologies they are proficient in, providing an overview of their capabilities.
-<h4>Experience</h4>: This section highlights the owner's professional experience, including previous roles, responsibilities, and achievements.
+<h4>Experience</h4>:This section highlights the owner's professional experience, including previous roles, responsibilities, and achievements.
-<h4>Contact</h4>: The contact page provides various ways to get in touch with the owner, such as through a contact form or social media links.
+<h4>Contact</h4>:The contact page provides various ways to get in touch with the owner, such as through a contact form or social media links.

 <h3>Installation</h3>
-1. Clone the repository: git clone https://https://github.com/sd8145/MY_PORTFOLIO
+1. Clone the repository: git clone https://https://github.com/sd8145/MY_PORTFOLIO<br>
-2. Open the project folder.
+2. Open the project folder.<br>
-3. Open the index.html file in your preferred web browser.
+3. Open the index.html file in your preferred web browser.  <br>

 <h3>Usage</h3>
-1. Navigate through the different sections using the navigation menu.
+1. Navigate through the different sections using the navigation menu.<br>
-2. Click on project images or titles to view more details or visit live versions.
+2. Click on project images or titles to view more details or visit live versions.<br>
-3. Use the contact page to get in touch with the owner or follow them on social media.
+3. Use the contact page to get in touch with the owner or follow them on social media.<br>

 <h3>Contributing</h3>
 Contributions to the project are welcome.
 If you find any issues or have suggestions for improvements, please feel free to submit a pull request.